All job seekers should be using bullet points for their resumes.

 That said, don’t forget to use data and statistics.

-The only thing to watch out for is the wrong buzzwords.
+The only thing to watch out for is the resume buzzwords to avoid.

 These can make an impression but if you’re using words that are often overused, it’ll have the opposite effect.